rofrano/lab-vagrant/README.md

 ### Note: Apple M1 Chip Owners

-If you are _lucky / unluckly_ enough to have a new 2020 Mac with the **Apple M1 chip** which is based on **ARM** architecture, you CANNOT use VirtualBox because VirtualBox requires an **Intel** architecture processor to run.
-The good news is that [Docker](https://www.docker.com) has introduced the [Apple M1 Tech Preview](https://docs.docker.com/docker-for-mac/apple-m1/) that runs Docker on Macs that have the Apple M1 chip.
+If you are _lucky_ enough to have a new 2020 Mac with the **Apple M1 chip** which is based on **ARM** architecture, you CANNOT use VirtualBox because VirtualBox requires an **Intel** architecture processor to run.

+The good news is that [Docker](https://www.docker.com) has introduced the [Docker Desktop for Apple silicon](https://docs.docker.com/desktop/mac/apple-silicon/) that runs Docker on Macs that have the Apple M1 chip.
 By using Docker as a provider for Vagrant, we can simulate the same experience as developers using Vagrant with VirtualBox.

 To use **Docker** as your provider use: